 California’s statewide assessment program — called the California Assessment of Student Performance and Progress (CAASPP) — is part of our state’s ambitious education remodeling project.

-As of spring 2015, California schools replaced old tests with new assessments built to let parents and teachers know how well students are learning the skills and knowledge they need to succeed in today’s world.
+California’s statewide assessments were built to let parents and teachers know how well students are learning the skills and knowledge they need to succeed in today’s world.
 Depending on school calendars, testing in English language arts, mathematics, and science takes place mostly in April and May.
 Parents should receive their children’s reports soon after testing in their district is completed.